tmelko-vidyo/VidyoPlatform-Connector-Xamarin-CallKit/README.md

 4. Under "Choose files to include in the project", click the checkbox to the left of "VidyoClient-iOSSDK > include > csharp" and select "OK".
 5. In the Solution pad, right-click on the Xamarin.iOS project and select "Add" > "Add Native Reference".
 6. In the file-selection dialog, browse to project subdirectory "VidyoClient-iOSSDK/lib/ios".
-7. From that directory, select all 6 static library files "lib*.a", framework "VPX.framework" and at Banuba folder "BNBEffectPlayerC".
+7. From that directory, select all 6 static library files "lib*.a", framework "VPX.framework".
 8. Click "Open" to finish the file selection.
 9. In the Solution pad, expand the new "Native References" folder in the project; right-click "libVidyoClient"; and choose "Properties".
 10. In that "Properties" pad, go to the "Frameworks" field.
 11. Enter the following list of iOS frameworks from Apple:  AudioToolbox AVFoundation CoreLocation CoreMedia SystemConfiguration UIKit
-12. In the Solution pad, expand the new "Native References" folder in the project; right-click "BNBEffectPlayerC"; and choose "Properties".
-13. Select Kind Dropdown -> Framework and under Linker Flags add: -lc++

 #### Windows